k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 # Pub / Sub Actors

 Broadway has a group of [built-in Actors](../04_built_in_actor_types.md) that manage Pub / Sub asynchronous message handling.
 These Actors are:
 - **Publish** Actor, publishes messages using a message broker.
 - **Subscribe** Actor, subscribes to messages provided by a message broker.
 - **SubscribeBatch** Actor, similar to the **Subscribe** Actor but also reads messages in batches.

-The input arguments of these Actors correspond to the functionality of the supported message providers, whereby providing  Broadway users with Pub / Sub services.
+These Actors enable the Pub/Sub services functionality, whereby their input arguments correspond to the functionality of the supported message providers.

 Message provider types supported in Broadway are:
 * Apache Kafka.
 * JMS Queue and Topic by any JMS provider (for example, RabbitMQ or Active MQ).
 * Broker memory (in-memory queue), a Fabric internal queue without partitions that manages messages using a key.